Map of Sagrada Familia

 Highlights:

-Tree of Life: A mighty cypress reaching toward the heavens symbolizes eternal life and Christ’s connection to nature.
+Tree of Life: A mighty cypress reaching the heavens symbolizes eternal life and Christ’s connection to nature.

 Three Portals: Each dedicated to a theological virtue: Faith (left), Hope (center), and Charity (right).